adekoyesuccess/essai/README.md

 https://essai-zeta-one.vercel.app/

 Note
-This project is hosted using free-tier backend services.
+This project is hosted using free tier backend services.
 Authentication features may occasionally be unavailable due to backend inactivity or database sleep mode.

 Screenshots